awsdocs/amazon-ec2-user-guide-windows/doc_source/nvme-ebs-volumes.md

 + Canonical 4\.4\.0\-1041 or later
 + SLES 12 SP2 \(4\.4 kernel\) or later
 + RHEL 7\.5 \(3\.10\.0\-862 kernel\) or later

+You can verify the maximum value for your Linux distribution by writing a value higher than the suggested maximum to `/sys/module/nvme_core/parameters/io_timeout` and checking for the `Numerical result out of range` error when attempting to save the file\.